The Dutch Progressive Rock Page has published a review of the album.

 Glass Bubble - interlude

-Panopticon / Rome Burns How much is it possible to really know, and what can we do about it?
+Panopticon / Rome Burns How much is it possible to really know in these post-truth days, and how should we respond?

 Greetings from Earth - interlude

 The Last Song We certainly won't be around in a million years.
 Will there be anything at all to hint that we were ever here?